trianglee/slack-export/README.md

 The included script 'slack_export.py' works with a provided token to export Channels, Private Channels, Direct Messages and Multi Person Messages.

-This script finds all channels, private channels and direct messages that your user participates in, downloads the complete history for those converations and writes each conversation out to seperate json files.
+This script finds all channels, private channels and direct messages that your user participates in, downloads the complete history for those conversations and writes each conversation out to separate JSON files.

 This user centric history gathering is nice because the official slack data exporter only exports public channels.